 One out of every four women in Germany have been the victim of abuse.
 They have suffered at the hands of their partners, family members, relatives or other persons.
 For many women (and their children), abuse is a part of their daily lives – regardless of their income or their level of education, how old they are or where they come from.

 Are you afraid that no one will believe you?

 We are here for you.
 We will believe you and support you (and your children).

 If any important items are missing, we will help you to obtain them.
 We will provide you with dishes, bed linens and towels.

-A women’s shelter is a protective home for women, both with and without children, who are threatened by or who have suffered domestic abuse.
+A women’s shelter is a protective home for women, both with and without children (Boys up to the age of 18), who are threatened by or who have suffered abuse.
 They receive temporary accommodation, protection, counselling and support here.
 If needed, an interpreter will come to the shelter to translate.
 Every women’s shelter has its rules, and they include keeping the address secret.
 This means, for instance, that residents cannot receive visitors.